 Business Intelligence, ETL, Data Warehousing and Analytics Professionals, among others.

-Hadoop market trend in Mumbai is growing at a rapid rate.
+Hadoop market trend in this city is growing at a rapid rate.
 It is rightly the financial capital of India and one of the best cities in Asia for businesses all around the world.
-The future of Hadoop market in this biggest city of India is definitely bright, and this works well for those who are trained in the domain of Hadoop to make the best of this booming Hadoop market.
+The future of the Hadoop market in this biggest city of India is definitely bright, and this works well for those who are trained in the domain of Hadoop to make the best of this booming Hadoop market.

 Hadoop is a powerful open-source system for working with Big Data.
 Today, every organization, regardless of industry vertical and customer segmentation, is rapidly scaling on its Hadoop deployment.
 Due to this, the demand for Big Data Hadoop professionals is growing at an unprecedented pace.
 Getting the right industry-designed training like Intellipaat Hadoop training can definitely help you make a career in Big Data.

-Through Intellipaat’s Big Data Hadoop training course, you will be fully equipped with the right skill set to work in real-world scenarios, as during this course you will be working on 14 real-life projects with over 70 datasets and a billion data points.
+Through Intellipaat’s Big Data Hadoop training course, you will be fully equipped with the right skill set to work in real-world scenarios, as during this program you will be working on 14 real-life projects with over 70 datasets and a billion data points.